orenafek/SBWT/README.md

 #### Developed in Scala (2.12) using SBT (0.13.8)

 #### Project Type
-This is a research type of project, hoping to be graded with a 100 :).
+This is a research project, hoping to be graded with a 100 :).

 ### Project Goals
-This project seggests a concreate implementation in Scala to the **A Bijective String Sorting Transform, by Gil & Scott** http://bijective.dogma.net/00yyy.pdf.
+In this project we implement the Bijective String Sorting Transform suggested by [Gil & Scott]( http://bijective.dogma.net/00yyy.pdf), which is based on the Burrows Wheeler Transform.
-Our implementation introduces a new, improved way of sorting strings, in a ** linear time (O(n)) **
+We also implement the standard Burrows Wheeler Transform.
- TODO: ORI ADD SOME MORE BLA BLA BLA
+This includes an implementation of a suffix array sorter which runs in linear time.

 ### Project Aspects